-- Ensuring pupil progress is tracked systematically and action is taken to address need at an early stage - Identifying those with special educational needs - Ensuring all class teachers are well trained and equipped to support different additional needs - Keeping up to date with research and best practice - Working in a co-operative, productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners. - Listening to pupils and parents, working in partnership with them, respecting their views and concerns - Building capacity within the school to recognise and support a wide range of needs on a day to day basis - Promoting children's self-esteem and emotional well-being and helping them to form and maintain worthwhile relationships based on respect for themselves and others - Offering quality provision which meets needs is value for money and leads to good outcomes.
+- Ensuring pupil progress is tracked systematically and action is taken to address need at an early stage - Identifying those with special educational needs - Ensuring all class teachers and support staff are well trained and equipped to support different additional needs - Keeping up to date with research and best practice - Working in a co-operative, productive partnership with the St Thomas' Catholic Academy Trust, Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners. - Listening to pupils and parents, working in partnership with them, respecting their views and concerns - Building capacity within the school to recognise and support a wide range of needs on a day to day basis - Promoting children's self-esteem and emotional well-being and helping them to form and maintain worthwhile relationships based on respect for themselves and others - Offering quality provision which meets needs is value for money and leads to good outcomes.